yellowstone country fly fishing logo

 Early May through sometime in the latter half of June or the first week of July is runoff season.
 The spring melt brings high, muddy water that makes most local rivers impossible to fish.
 But not all local rivers.
 The Lower Madison River sees its best fishing of the year at this time.
 The Missouri River is very crowded but also very good.
 This makes for a good excuse for us to take a multi-day road trip from Livingston.

-As soon as the melt begins dropping for good, which in drought years can happen as early as June 10–15, we’re back to the Boulder and Yellowstone.
+As soon as the melt begins dropping for good, which in drought years can happen as early as June 10–15, but usually occurs between June 20 and July 1, we’re back to the Boulder and Yellowstone, with the Upper Madison also an option.
+On the Lower Madison and the Boulder we’ll often hop out to wade-fish prime spots, but on the Missouri we strictly fish from the boats.

 Early Summer Float Trips

-The month following the end of the runoff (usually the whole month of July) offers comfortable weather, the largest number of Montana float rivers in good shape, eager trout, and excellent hatches that produce good dry fly fishing (though early fall has even better hatches).
+The month following the end of the runoff (usually all of July) offers comfortable weather, the largest number of Montana float rivers in good shape, eager trout, and excellent hatches that produce good dry fly fishing (though early fall has even better hatches).

 Unfortunately, early summer also offers high crowds of other anglers.
-That’s understandable given that early summer typically offers our most consistent float fishing of the year, if not the most beginner-friendly, as well as some good shots at big brown trout on the Yellowstone.
+That’s understandable given that early summer offers our most consistent float fishing of the year, as well as some good shots at big brown trout on the Yellowstone.

-Our top destinations for Montana float fishing trips at this time are the Yellowstone and the Boulder, but we also fish the Stillwater and occasionally the Madison.
-Early starts are usually necessary this time of year to beat these crowds.
-Starting early also helps beat the heat that can make fishing after midafternoon slow.
+Our top destinations for Montana float fishing trips at this time are the Yellowstone and the Boulder, but we also fish the Stillwater and Upper Madison.
+Early starts are usually necessary this time of year to beat the crowds.
+Starting early also helps beat the heat during hot spells.
 Occasionally we have to meet as early as 5:30AM, though 7:00 is a lot more common.
+We do almost all of our fishing from the boat in early summer.
+The rivers are up right to the edge of the bushes and the fish are there too, so it’s much easier to approach the fish from the boat.

 Late Summer Float Trips